underpig1/octos/docs/guides/config.md

 ```

 ## Notes
-- All paths can be absolute or relative to the mod folder root location.
+- All paths should be relative to the mod folder root location.
+Paths may also be external links.
-- `options` maps directly to standard HTML input elements.
-- Add as many options as you like — they will be rendered dynamically in the app.

-## Example Project Structure
+## Example Folder Structure
 ```
-MyAwesomeWallpaper/
+MyAwesomeMod/
 ├── index.html
 ├── octos.json
 ├── assets/
+│   └── preview.png
+│   └── image.png
+└── js/
-│   └── preview.jpg
+│   └── index.js
-└── config/
+└── css/
-    └── settings.json
+    └── style.css
 ```